Home > The Portugal Visa Process: A Guide for Travelers

 In the coming years, you will be able to apply for a visa for Portugal online.
 The EU is working on a secure, easy-to-use platform called EU VAP.
 This website will allow you to apply for Schengen visas online.
 It’s still being built right now and is expected to be fully functional by 2030.

-Is a Portugal visa difficult to get?
+Is a Portuguese visa difficult to get?

 Applying for a visa for Portugal isn’t too complex of a process.
 Whether or not your visa is approved is entirely up to the Portuguese Embassy.